-Luckily for us—and our poor hair—so many new brushes and tools have hit the market as of late, and they're specifically designed to tackle even the most stubborn of wet or dry tangles without the snapping and breakage we used to associate with our brushing routines.
+Luckily for us—and our poor hair—so many new brushes and tools have hit the market, and they're specifically designed to tackle even the most stubborn of wet or dry tangles without the snapping and breakage we used to associate with our brushing routines.
 And since our strands are so precious, we decided to roll up our sleeves and conduct some research.
 The objective?
 To find the best brushes to effortlessly detangle both wet and dry strands.

 Curious to see which brushes made the cut?
 Keep reading for our top picks for wet and dry hair.

 This do-it-all brush detangles both wet and dry hair, and it also works amazingly on every texture, whether your strands are ultra-thick or ultra-thin.
-Thanks to the brand's signature Intelliflex bristles, tangles dissolve with ease, and the brush is also designed to expertly navigate around extensions.
-Bonus: It also in plenty of pretty color options.
+According to the brand, its signature Intelliflex bristles dissolve tangles with ease, and the brush is also designed to expertly navigate around extensions.
+Bonus: It's also available in plenty of pretty color options.

 We've been using this palm-size brush for years, and our admiration has only intensified over time.
 So you can imagine our excitement when Tangle Teezer came out with a brush catering specifically to thick and curly hair.
 It uses the same strategically ergonomic technology as the original, but the teeth are instead designed to be stronger, more flexible, and just a bit longer.
-Plus, the Firmaflex technology nixes frizz without deflating you hair's natural bend and curl.
+Plus, the Firmaflex technology nixes frizz without deflating your hair's natural bend and curl, according to the brand.

-In addition to its cool, sleek structure, this brush from Cricket is also infused with a nourishing blend of oils (think argan and olive), and the bristles are made from keratin-enriched plastic for shiny, strong, and tangle-free strands.
+In addition to its cool, sleek structure, this brush from According to the brand, Cricket is also infused with a nourishing blend of oils (think argan and olive), and the bristles are made from keratin-enriched plastic for shiny, strong, and tangle-free strands.
 Use it on wet hair post-shower or for a midday touchup on dry.

 The bright lemon shade is an instant mood boost, and the beloved brush also features Drybar's expertise when it comes to bouncy, shiny, voluminous hair.
 It can be used on wet and dry hair alike, in addition to extensions.
 Plus, the bristles are extra flexible to ensure zero tugging and pulling.
 It's also ridiculously lightweight, which comes in handy after the arm workout required by an at-home blowout.